dedshit/JD/README.md

     * Due to security updates in Jio Saavn previous program died. so, update the program immediately to avoid some shits!!!😀

     * Added html5lib instead lxml
-    * Even now saavn didn't care about drm protection  fuck🤣🤣